MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/manage-personal-data.md

 When the Azure Information Protection client runs the scanner, personal data is saved to %localappdata%\Microsoft\MSIP\Scanner\Reports on the Windows Server computer that runs the scanner.

-You can prevent the Azure Information Protection client from writing its logging information by configuring an [advanced client setting](./rms-client/client-admin-guide-customizations.md#change-the-local-logging-level).
+You can turn off logging information for the Azure Information Protection client and the scanner by using the following configurations:

+- For the Azure Information Protection client: Create an [advanced client setting](./rms-client/client-admin-guide-customizations.md#change-the-local-logging-level) that configures the **LogLevel** to **Off**.

+- For the Azure Information Protection scanner: Use the [Set-AIPScannerConfiguration](/azureinformationprotection/set-aipscannerconfiguration) cmdlet to set the *ReportLevel* parameter to **Off**.

 [!INCLUDE [GDPR-related guidance](./includes/gdpr-hybrid-note.md)]